 For his actions, he was dismissed from the police force, convicted of official misconduct and fined.

 When reflecting back later in life, he said “It was basically a question of saving human lives threatened with death.
 How could I then seriously consider bureaucratic schemes and calculations.”

-“Paul Grüninger Helps Save Jewish Refugees” sources: Portrait of Paul taken sometime in the 1930s, likely 1939 – Wikimedia Commons
+“Paul Grüninger Helps Save Jewish Refugees” sources: The Policeman who Lifted the Border Barrier”.
+Yad Vashem. / Portrait of Paul taken sometime in the 1930s, likely 1939 – Wikimedia Commons